Zgoly/Meteorist/README.md

 1. `Item Sucker` - Sucks up all items on the ground.
 1. `Jump Flight` - Flight that using jumps for fly.
 1. `Jump Jump` - Makes you jump higher than normal using multiple jumps.
-1. `New Velocity` - Velocity that can bypass some anti-cheats.
 1. `Placer` - Places blocks in range.
 1. `Slot Click` - Automatically clicks on slot.
 1. `ZKillaura` - Killaura that only attacks when you jump.